dani-lbnl/camerawde2023/README.md

 ## Tutorial for LBNL WDE Internship Program 2023

-This is a short introduction to Data Science, exercising image representation using numpy, performing key image transformations with scipy and skimage, as well as visualization schemes using matplotlib, and plotly.
-The tutorial also includes spreadsheet manipulation using pandas and the use of other python libraries for the construction of scientific pipelines and workflows. *Requirement: Google Drive and Colab*.
+This is a short introduction to image representation using numpy, image transformations with scipy and skimage, clustering with sklearn as well as visualization schemes using matplotlib, and plotly.
+The tutorial also includes spreadsheet manipulation using pandas and might include use of other python libraries for the construction of scientific pipelines and workflows. *Requirement: Google Drive and Colab*.

 <table border="0">
  <tr>